mikytron123/rag-shiny-chat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a web application for answering questions about the [Polars](https://pola.rs/) Python library.
+This is a RAG application for answering questions about the [Polars](https://pola.rs/) Python library.
+This project uses the Qdrant vector database for storing document embeddings, Ollama for interacting with local LLMs, Litestar for the backend API, Shiny for the frontend ui.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>